Malnutrition Awareness Week™ Spread the Word

 Logo for Malnutrition Awareness Week

-Download the Malnutrition Awareness Week logo in RGB (for digital use) or CMYK (for print use) and add to your website or communications.
+Download the Malnutrition Awareness Week logo for digital or print use and add it to your website and other communications.

 State Proclamation